cpllab/rnng-incremental/README.md

 [2] Stern, M., Fried, D., & Klein, D. (2017).
 Effective Inference for Generative Neural Parsing.
 In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing.

 [3] Hale, J., Dyer, C., Kuncoro, A., & Brennan, J. (2018).
-Finding syntax in human encephalography with beam search.
+Finding Syntax in Human Encephalography with Beam Search.
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).